Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Conclusion

-Discussing these complexities will likely warrant another publication.
-This might be an example where layered approaches as developed for the SKA SDP architecture\,\citep{SDPArchitecture} would be needed to manage complexity.
+Despite our efforts, the MPI implementation\,\citep{Wortmann2023} is still severely limited by its primitive work scheduling.
+A more sophisticated work-stealing mechanism will likely be required as data flow predictability will only get worse from here.
+For instance, \hbox{(de-)gridding} from and to subgrids could be tackled by accelerators, and storage might struggle to keep pace with visibility data flows: processing $\sim$40 TB in under 4 min means 10 GB/s/node, with non-obvious access patterns.

+Additionally, to integrate calibration as well as corrections for various instrumental and environmental effects, our algorithm will have to work in concert with other state-of-the-art radio astronomy algorithms.
+These methods come with significant complexity of their own, which makes integration even trickier.
+We are planning to investigate use of a specialised execution framework to take over the data transfer and task scheduling functions of the prototype code.

-\subsection{Imaging and Calibration}
+\subsection{Imaging and calibration}

-On one hand, the fact that Fourier transformations are a fairly well-defined and isolated function in radio astronomy pipelines means that we can easily slot into a great number of contexts.
-Clearly any kind of gridding algorithm can be made work, we should especially be able generalise to cover polarisation, Taylor terms or point-spread function generation if needed.
-If anything, we gain options: As every subgrid gets represented in image space along the way, we can introduce image-space multipliers (e.g. beams) very cheaply and at good resolution, which might complement -- but likely not replace -- approaches such as IDG.
+Transformations between the sky and aperture planes are common and well-defined operations in radio-astronomy pipelines, which means that the presented algorithm can help distribute a variety of functions relevant to radio astronomy.
+In \autoref{sct:gridding} we discuss how it can work with a variety of gridding approaches; extensions to cover polarisation, Taylor terms, or point-spread function generation are straightforward.
+Furthermore, as every subgrid gets represented in image space along the way, we can introduce slow-changing image-space multipliers (e.g. corrections for primary beam effects) very cheaply and at good resolution.
+This might complement approaches that deal with fast-changing direction-dependent effects such as IDG\,\citep{van2018image}.

-On the other hand, much of the efficiency of the algorithm derives from the fact that we traverse the grid in a very particular order: Iterate over $w$-stacking planes, then over $u$-columns, finally visit individual subgrids.
-This is not really a problem for a classic ``major loop'' set-up where we want to predict visibilities to be subtracted for an imaging step: We can combine the forward and backward directions of the algorithm to end up with a combined version that naturally goes all the way from a model image to a dirty image while touching every visibility exactly once.
-Combined with a distributed deconvolution step for facet data this should yield a very scalable sky model self-calibration pipeline.
+On the other hand, pipelines that require traversing visibilities in a specific ordering may need substantial rework to make use of the presented algorithm because much of its efficiency derives from traversing the grid in a very particular order: iterating over $w$-stacking planes, then over $u$-columns, and finally visiting individual subgrids.
+This is not an issue for a CLEAN major loop iteration that predicts visibilities to be subtracted for an imaging step; the forward and backward directions of the algorithm can be combined so that processing proceeds from a model image to the current residual dirty image, while touching every observed visibility exactly once.
+Combined with a distributed by-facet image-based `minor loop' deconvolution step, this should yield a scalable CLEAN pipeline.